majianjia/QingStation/doc/anemometer.md

 But it requires much more CPU time since it is basically a signal correlation (same as a convolution in machine learning).
 If it is needed, quantisation to `8/16bit` fixed-point then use Neural Network acceleration core will help the speed.

+In a rough test, for bark-code 4.1 `+++-`, the MCU tooks `46ms` to compute all 4 channels (correlation of `100 x 1000`).
+The load is ok, compared to the *peak match* method, which only take `6m1s, it takes too much time.
+I didn't test a correlation between 2 channels, e.g. North vs. South, which will leand to `1000*1000` maximum, `10` times of the trial.
+Of course, it is not necessary to make the full correlation, a `300 x 300` windows for both signal should be enough. which should take around `50ms`.
+It can be as a backup to the *peak match* method.

 #### Zero-Crossing detection and interpolation
 To further improve the resolution to sub digit of ADC sampling period, i.e. `<1us`,